That the League be called “Eccles and District Bowling League”.

 All teams are responsible for paying £7 for each of the ‘Hiley Cup’, ‘Trippier Trophy’, and ‘Joe Niven Memorial Trophy’ and shall be allowed unlimited entries of bowlers qualified under Rule B9.

-A player playing on his own green shall:
+A player playing on their own green shall:

-give first throw of the jack to his opponent in an opponent’s first game in any session, and
+give first throw of the jack to their opponent in an opponent’s first game in any session, and

-in a handicap competition have 2 points deducted from his handicap mark for the first game only.
+in a handicap competition have 2 points deducted from their handicap mark.

-A Player’s own green is the green on which his team plays home matches and other greens at the same location.
+A Player’s own green is the green on which their team plays home matches and other greens at the same location.

 On the day of playing in a competition, players shall not play or practice on the competition green except where permission is given in the walk over situation or after competition play has ended.